 Any pupil who is absent without an explanation for 10 consecutive days will be notified to the LA through the EWO.
 The school will include details of the action that they have taken.

-In cases where a pupil begins to develop a pattern of absences, the school will try to resolve the problem with the parent/s.
+In cases where a pupil begins to develop a pattern of absences, the school will try to resolve the problem with the parent/s, carers.
 If this is unsuccessful the school will seek advice from the schools’ EWO.

-Each term, the Executive Headteacher/Head of Schools or the Attendance Lead EWO discuss each child that is a concern and agree a way forward.
+Each term, the Headteacher and/or the Attendance Lead and EWO discuss each child who is a concern and agree a way forward.

 Possible actions include:

-- A letter from the Attendance Lead to highlight concerns.
+- A letter from the Attendance Lead/Headteacher to highlight concerns.

 - A letter from the EWO asking to make a home visit and discuss attendance.